-The best way to gather these statistics is to generate them ourselves - and we will, as our clients start sharing anonymised analytics with us.
-In the meantime however, we'll look at the available stats, and extrapolate towards a broader boundary more associated with web performance across the Great Firewall.
+The best way to gather these statistics is to generate them ourselves - and we will, as our clients start sharing anonymized analytics with us.
+In the meantime, however, we'll look at the available stats, and extrapolate towards a broader boundary more associated with web performance across the Great Firewall.
 Let's now look at some of the key metrics:

 Again, beyond the 10-second mark, as the loading time goes to 60 seconds the deliverability goes to zero, and the bounce rate must go to 100%.